Explainable Activity Recognition for Smart Home Systems: User Studies: Comparison of XAI Models

-We recruited 144 individuals from Amazon’s Mechanical Turk, which included 71 males and 73 females, all of whom were 18 years or older (M=38.3, SD = 10.8).
-Each of the 12 groups of activities included 12 participants, thus each activity-explanation pair was reviewed by 12 individuals.
-Participants in groups 1-11, those who evaluated explanations for 8 activities, took on average 50-60 minutes to complete the study, and were compensated US\$7.00.
-Participants in group 12, those who evaluated explanations for 5 activities, took on average 20-30 minutes to complete the study, and were compensated with US\$4.00.
+\textbf{Participants}: We recruited 96 individuals from AMT, all of whom had an approval rate greater than 99\%.
+Specifically, our participants included 50 males and 46 females, all of whom were 18 years or older (M=38.6, SD =11.6).
+Each of the 8 groups of activities included 12 participants, thus each activity-explanation pair was reviewed by 12 individuals.
+Participants in groups 1-7, those who evaluated explanations for 8 activities, took on average 50-60 minutes to complete the study, and were compensated US\$7.00.
+Participants in group 8, those who evaluated explanations for 5 activities, took on average 20-30 minutes to complete the study, and were compensated with US\$4.00.